How to Get Connected With the Crowd Using Event Apps

 Mobile apps make the planning phase an interactive one.
 By constantly fine-tuning marketing and organization according to clients’ feedback, events grow the kind of wings that have never been possible before.
 Ticket sales can be monitored from a mobile dashboard.
 Once on-site, attendees are checked in and tickets are scanned, but mobile apps offer far more glitz than they seem to on the surface.

 Every marketing campaign should evolve according to the constant assessment of analytics, but in the past, numbers had to be crunched on spreadsheets most of the time after the event had concluded.
 To draw comparisons between sales over time, graphs needed to be created manually.
 These days, they’re provided automatically.
 At a glance, sales can be assessed to find out which tickets are offering the highest profits and which events customers are most responsive to.
 Successful marketers are constantly trying new things, measuring success, adjusting, and repeating the process.
 This allows them to identify those tactics that work as well as those that don’t.
 The faster you are able to access and analyze your data, the faster you can make adjustments if needed or focus resources on the tactics that are working.

 The 80/20 rule dictates that 80% of profits come from 20% of a company’s customers.
 These figures need to be leveraged by focusing on converting one-time buyers into return clients.
-The statistics are also confirmed by the leading event marketing companies, and so the numbers don't lie.
+The statistics are also confirmed by the leading event marketing companies, so the numbers don't lie.
 Existing customers need very little convincing.
 They’re already aware of who they’re buying from, so marketing to them is as simple and inexpensive as extending event and product offerings.
 Information is power, and the more marketers know about their demographics, the more they can hone their campaigns.